Riya3002/My_portfolio/README.md

 ## 🛠️ Technologies Used

-- **Frontend**: ReactJS, nextJS, TypeScript, TailwindCSS
+- **Frontend**: ReactJS, NextJS, TypeScript, TailwindCSS
 - **3D Graphics**: Three.js
 - **Deployment**: Vercel

+  ## Obligations
+  Model used is taken from the https://sketchfab.com/3d-models/popular a good find for 3-D models free also avilable.
+  Converting the model i.e. from glb/GLTF format to React format using the https://gltf.pmnd.rs/

   ## 📥 Installation

   To set up a local copy of the project, follow these steps:

 1. **Clone the repository:**
    ```bash